Up 'n' Under: Plot

 It followed the story of an inept pub team from the Wheatsheaf Arms pub in a rugby league sevens competition in Kingston upon Hull in England.
 Ex-pro Arthur's only passions in life are his wife and rugby league.
 When he hears about the 'Cobblers Arms' pub team and their corrupt manager, Arthur bets his life savings with Reg Welch that he can train any team to beat them.

 However, the 'Wheatsheaf Arms' can only muster a side of four whose pride lies in their unbroken record of defeat.
 The pitifully unfit set of men have to accept the help of a coach, who just happens to be a woman.

 They have to struggle through adversity, come up triumphant and become a team.
 They are given a bye to the final of the competition where they have to play The Cobblers.

 Up 'n' Under II

 The sequel to the original play is centred on the return match between the amateur rugby league team from the 'Wheatsheaf Arms' and the 'Cobblers Arms'.

 Film adaptation

 Godber scripted and directed the film adaptation in 1997 with Samantha Janus, Gary Olsen, Ralph Brown, Neil Morrissey, Richard Ridings, Tony Slattery, Brian Glover, David MacCreedy, Griff Rhys Jones, John Thomson, Susan Tully, and Iain Rogerson.
 The film was shot in Cardiff, Wales.

+Rugby union adaptation

+In 2011, Godber adapted the play to follow an amateur rugby union sevens side with the setting moved to South Wales.